omlins/ParallelStencil.jl/README.md

 #### Performance metric
 Many-core processors as GPUs are throughput-oriented systems that use their massive parallelism to hide latency.
 On the scientific application side, most algorithms require only a few operations or flops compared to the amount of numbers or bytes accessed from main memory, and thus are significantly memory bound.
 The Flop/s metric is no longer the most adequate for reporting the application performance of many modern applications.
 This  status  motivated us to develop a memory throughput-based performance evaluation metric, `T_eff`, to evaluate the performance of iterative stencil-based solvers \[[1][JuliaCon20a]\].

-The effective memory access, `A_eff` [GB], is the the sum of twice the memory footprint of the unknown fields, `D_u`, (fields that depend on their own history and that need to be updated every iteration) and the known fields, `D_k`, that do not change in time.
+The effective memory access, `A_eff` [GB], is the the sum of twice the memory footprint of the unknown fields, `D_u`, (fields that depend on their own history and that need to be updated every iteration) and the known fields, `D_k`, that do not change every iteration.
 The effective memory access divided by the execution time per iteration, `t_it` [sec], defines the effective memory throughput, `T_eff` [GB/s].

 ![Effective memory throughput metric](/docs/images/T_eff.png)